cartesi/compute-tutorials/gpg-verify/README.md

 The [GpgVerify.sol](./contracts/GpgVerify.sol) contract includes a method for instantiating the computation using the Logger root hashes of a document and its corresponding signature.

 In order to use it, before calling the instantiation method you should prepare the desired data and submit it to the Logger contract.
-"Preparing the data" basically involves prepending it with two bytes that encode the content length, which is the format expected by the implemented Cartesi Machine.
+"Preparing the data" basically involves prepending it with four bytes that encode the content length, which is the format expected by the implemented Cartesi Machine.
 The [prepend-length.sh](./cartesi-machine/prepend-length.sh) and [submit-logger.sh](./cartesi-machine/submit-logger.sh) scripts can be used to help in those tasks.

 For instance, for the existing [document](./cartesi-machine/document) and [signature](./cartesi-machine/signature) files, you should execute the following commands: